muzzarellimj/check/docs/report.md

 then redirects it to /search/:query.
 You can actually use either when using the url, to format for /search it would be /search?q=query.
 You would replace query with what you would like to search using plus signs as spaces.

+### Tagging via Nghi Tran

+Tagging feature is used to provide tag for any item.
+Tagging helps to describe what the to-do task is about and make it easy to locate.
+Tagging feature is chosen instead of category is because user usually finds it easier to assign tags to their scans instead of looking for it under a specific category.
+For example, when user want to look for his/her dog Dusty's vaccination appointment in to-do list, user probably does not know under which category it belongs (dog?
+Dusty? vaccination? appointment?), but tags correspond to all the words users can look up to find it: vet, dog, dusty, pet, and vaccinate.

+In this web app, users will be able to identify items more easily by filtering the search with a tag or combination of tags.
+In addition, users will be able to add, update, delete tags for any to-do item.

 ## Conclusion

 Check is a simple application that I believe, with the proper time and resources, could become enriched by a variety of